micromys/winCron/README.md

 * Open CMD box
 * python winCron.py [crontab.txt [crontab.log [crontab.pid]]]
 * all files are supposed to be in the same folder
+* create shortcut on your desktop with:
+* * target C:\Python27\python.exe crontab.py crontab.txt crontab.log crontab.pid
+* * start in "C:\Users\your name\Desktop"
+* * Run Minimised

+The defaults are crontab.txt,crontab.log,crontab.pid

+## Running winCron as a Service

+* Open CMD box
+* python winCron.py [crontab.txt [crontab.log [crontab.pid]]]
+* all files are supposed to be in the same folder

 The defaults are crontab.txt,crontab.log,crontab.pid